chriskormaris/Connect4/README.md

 # Connect-4

+Programming Languange: Java

 The game known as Connect-4, Score-4, 4-in-a-line or 4-in-a-row.
-It includes a graphical interface.
 The AI uses the minimax algorithm.
+A graphical interface is included.
 The user can click on the buttons or press the keys 1-7 to place a checker.

 HOT TO RUN IN ECLIPSE: